mortie/dev-refresh/README.md

 running `npm run build-dev` any time anything in `js` or `sass` changes, run:

 	dev-refresh --port 8081 --proxy 'localhost:8080' --cmd 'npm run build-dev' js sass

-### Other

-While dev-refresh is mostly designed to be used while doing web dev, you're not required to give a --serve or --proxy argument, so it works just fine as a general purpose tool to run a script when directories change, if you install it globally (with `npm install -g dev-refresh`) instead of locally.

-Say you're making a C application, and want to automatically run `make` when anything in `src` changes, you could run:

-	dev-refresh src --cmd make